Everyone gives Jonathan Frakes more rope than he deserves as a director. No wonder he hangs himself with STAR TREK: FIRST CONTACT.

 FIRST CONTACT is supposedly one of the “good” STAR TREKs, but apart from some disturbing elements with the Queen and the hive mind mentality, it’s a pile of trash conceptually, and a B-movie production-wise.

 When our heroes see the future Earth populated by Borg, it means the Borg won.
 Right?
 “Population: 9 billion.
 All Borg.”
 So in this future, the Borg launch a probe at Earth’s past, to guarantee that they stay winners.
 But what makes them think something in the past can affect their present?
-My point is: if the Borg had already won, why send a sphere back in the first place?
-By sending it back, they actually create the opportunity to DEFEAT the sphere and change the present.
+My point is: if the Borg had already won, why send a probe back in the first place?
+By sending it back, they actually create the opportunity to DEFEAT them and change the present.
 Which happens.
 Which means that the Borg LOSE the future.
 But they’ve already won!
 Why did the writers create this conceptual time-loop mess?

 In the end, aliens land on Earth and Cromwell stares wide-eyed, “My God, they’re really from another world!”
 Why, because they’re wearing shiny robes?
 Wait until this Vulcan unleashes his pointy ears and drops a Live Long and Prosper on you!